 that in itself is as powerful as many other software

 camera, or observing conditions.
 Rules of thumb can

 only take you so far because there are too many

 variables.
 Does it make sense to keep exposing after

 the moon rises?
-Which filter is least affected by
+Which filter is least effected by

 moonlight?
 How many images do you need to stack to get

 a good detection of a supernova?
 SkyTools can answer

 these questions for your imaging system and your